Research Project Ideas

 - Searching for signals/alerts in the SETI Ellipsoid (repo)

-- Working with e.g. SN 1987A and galactic novae
+- Data for historic events, e.g. SN 1987A and galactic novae

 - Exploring Repeating but Non-Periodic Signals in Data